biobricks-ai/biobricks-okg/report/2024-03-14/report.md

     HDT is not usable directly for most languages so must be converted back to a text format like N-Triples if trying to use without `hdt-java` library.
 - [**DataOps**]
-    Currently using very large graphs such as Uniprot (specifically in HDT format) with Jena Fuseki is quite slow.
+    Currently using very large graphs such as UniProt (specifically in HDT format) with Jena Fuseki is quite slow.
 But for most datasets this is not a problem as most graphs are not that large.